G-Core/product-documentation/documentation/cloud/ai-Infrustructure/about-our-ai-infrastructure.md

 - 2x100Gbit/s Ethernet
    </td>
    <td style="text-align: left">
+- Training and fine-tuning of models on single nodes.
-- Inference models large models.
+- Inference for large models.
-- Fine-tuning and training for models
+- Multi-user HPC cluster.
    </td>
    <td style="text-align: left">The best solution for inference models that require more than 48GB vRAM.</td>
   </tr>